OUR AUTHORS

 BENEDICTA NORELL

-Benedicta lives in Oxford but for many years she didn’t know where or what to call home except for the English language.
+Benedicta lives in Oxford.
 After her MA in Creative Writing at Brookes University, she worked as an editorial assistant before becoming a freelance editor of fiction and memoir.
-She has recently begun publishing poems in journals like Poetry Worth Hearing, Wishbone Words and Ink, Sweat and Tears.
+Her poetry explores themes relating to identity, self-worth, family and body politics.
+Journals in which her poems appear, or are upcoming, include Atrium Poetry, Dust Poetry Magazine, Worktown Words, The Nuthatch, Blue Press and Ink Sweat and Tears.

-Her poetry explores themes relating to identity, self-worth, family, nationality and body politics.
-Terrible Mother, her forthcoming debut pamphlet with Black Cat Poetry Press, arose out of a year bookended by coronavirus and memories of her mother’s severe stroke.
+Terrible Mother, her debut pamphlet with Black Cat Poetry Press, arose out of a year bookended by coronavirus and memories of her mother’s stroke.
 The collection moves from childhood through new motherhood to midlife and charts a journey from self-loathing to something like its opposite.

 Instagram: @benedictanorell

-Twitter: @benedicta_be
+X: @benedicta_be

 KRISTINA DIPROSE